How long have you been an agent?

 - Write a custom letter for the Front Inside Cover that talks about your home in detail.

-Tell me that wouldn’t push your credibility through the roof and make a positive, lasting impression!
+Marketing with that level of sophistication would push your credibility through the roof and make a positive, lasting impression!

 Let them know that: